 Click the New button found on the upper left-hand corner of the Azure portal.

-Fill out the virtual machine Basics form.
-For Authentication type, select SSH.
+Enter the virtual machine information.
+For Authentication type, select SSH public key.
 When pasting in your SSH public key, take care to remove any leading or trailing white space.
-For Resource group, create a new one.
-A resource group is a logical container into which Azure resources are created and collectively managed.
 When complete, click OK.

 On the settings blade, select Yes under Use managed disks, keep the defaults for the rest of the settings, and click OK.